 Computer vision uses a combination of technologies to analyze and understand video data with computers.
 In surveillance and security industry applications, the primary goal of computer vision is to automate human supervision.
 The ability to capture and digitize real-life scenes provides new opportunities to detect threats better and earlier, quantify risk, and provide real-time security assessments.

-The list of computer vision applications keeps growing rapidly, driven by new Machine Learning, Edge Computing, Artificial Intelligence and IoT technologies that make AI vision much more powerful, flexible, and scalable.
+The list of computer vision applications is expanding rapidly, driven by new Machine Learning, Edge Computing, Artificial Intelligence (AI), and IoT technologies that make AI-powered vision much more powerful, flexible, and scalable.

 Edge AI for Computer Vision in Surveillance